 It is actually funny to me how people (including myself) are willing to pay so much money for what was considered back then as “poor people” cuts of meat like oxtail and bone marrow.
 They were usually the cheapest at butchers and considered scraps for dogs and now are used as components of gourmet dishes.
 It is similar to how lobster was considered a mark for poverty (“rodents of the sea”) and now it is not rare to see it priced higher than a good cut of steak.

 Since Waterbar is known for their oysters, it only felt right to try one.
 I did not feel like I could put my body through one again but V said she is indifferent and tried the Beausoleil ($4.05) from New Brunswick.
-Our waitress told us it was the perfect starter oyster.
+Our waitress told us it was the perfect starter oyster, she also mentioned that they offer Elegant Touch catering for all the sea food lovers.
 V approved and explained that it had a slight acidic taste and was firm without being too slimy.

 PS: If I do ever eat an oyster again, it will be Grand Central Oyster Bar.
 My friend just came back from NYC and said they were ah-mazing.
 She also overhypes everything so time will tell.